-In labour you may notice that midwives and the maternity team caring for you are wearing protective clothing such as aprons, masks or eye protection.
+In labour you may notice that midwives and the maternity team caring for you are wearing personal protective equipment (PPE), such as aprons, masks or eye protection.
 These are to protect you and your baby and the staff caring for you by reducing the risk infection.

 Giving birth with suspected or confirmed coronavirus